Gulf Keystone Petroleum

 The company was founded by UAE, Kuwaiti and US private equity firms and has been registered in Bermuda since 2001, with branch offices in Erbil, Kurdistan and London, UK.
-Through its subsidiary, Gulf Keystone Petroleum International, the company owns production sharing contracts for one exploration block in Iraqi Kurdistan.
+The company owns production sharing contracts for one exploration block in Iraqi Kurdistan through its subsidiary, Gulf Keystone Petroleum International.

 History

 Gulf Keystone's initial operations in Algeria were rather less successful than had been hoped, and the share price weakened as a consequence.
 RAK Petroleum PCL announced an agreement in April 2007 to acquire Gulf Keystone Petroleum, but the transaction was not completed.
 The company continued as an independent and altered its strategy, working with the American company Texas Keystone International to complete the acquisition of exploration acreage in Kurdistan.
 A small American company called Excalibur Ventures had initially drawn the attention of Texas Keystone to the possibility of acquiring exploration acreage in Kurdistan.
 This initially included a majority position in the Shaikan block, for which Gulf Keystone would be the operator, and a minority position in the Akri-Bijeel block, for which MOL would be the operator (op. cit).
 In the summer of 2009 the Shaikan wildcat well was a success, and it was realized that the volume of oil in Shaikan was much greater than had been expected from the pre-drill assessments made by the company's geophysicists.
 The share price strengthened considerably as a consequence, moving beyond its previous high levels.
 As time passed and more wells were drilled, the volume of oil judged to be in Shaikan continued to rise.